xinario/SAGAN/README.md

 ## SAGAN

+#### Update 2018.03.27
+The piglet dataset we used in the publication is now open for download!
+Please find the link in my [personal webpage](http://homepage.usask.ca/~xiy525/).
+(Note: for non-commercial use only)

+##
-This repo provides the trained denoising model and testing code for low dose CT denoising as described in our [paper](https://arxiv.org/abs/1708.06453).
+This repo provides the trained denoising model and testing code for low dose CT denoising as described in our [paper](https://link.springer.com/article/10.1007/s10278-018-0056-0).
 Here are some randomly picked denoised results on low dose CTs from this [kaggle challenge](https://www.kaggle.com/c/data-science-bowl-2017/data).
 <img src="imgs/sample.jpg" width="900px"/>